SwissDataScienceCenter/renku/docs/docs/02-admins/02-installation/01-requirements.md

 You should have a container storage interface (CSI) driver which supports dynamic volume provisioning.
 If you use managed Kubernetes on any public cloud you will most likely get this out of the box.
-Dynamic volume provisioining allows the storage driver to create volumes from persistent volume claims (PVC).
+Dynamic volume provisioning allows the storage driver to create volumes from persistent volume claims (PVC).

 To find out if you have dynamic volume provisioning you can run the following